Create Multiple Income Streams for Security and Wealth

 Having multiple income streams also gave me the flexibility to wait for the ideal job instead of jumping at the first gig I could find.

-I always knew multiple income streams was a key to financial security, but this was the first time I had to rely on investment and business income.
+I always knew multiple income streams were key to financial security, but this was the first time I had to rely on investment and business income.

-This article is about different types of multiple income streams, how many you should have, the benefits of several income streams versus just one or two, and how to create them.
+This article discusses different types of multiple income streams, how many you should have, the benefits of several income streams versus just one or two, and how to create them.

 Types of Income Streams

-One way to look at multiple income streams is to compare between active and passive.
+One way to examine multiple income streams is to compare active and passive income.

 Active income is earned by trading your time for money.
-This can be a salaried full-time job, hourly work, business income, gig jobs, commissioned income (i.e. sales), or side hustle income.
+This can be a salaried full-time job, hourly work, business income, gig jobs, commissioned income (e.g., sales), or side hustle income.

-Passive income, on the other hand, is earned by investing an upfront amount of time and/or money into investments or business ideas that pay you when you’re not actively working.
+On the other hand, passive income is earned by investing an upfront amount of time and/or money into investments or business ideas that pay you when you’re not actively working.

 Dividend stocks are a common passive income source.
-I share my dividend portfolio on my blog and offer free resources about how to invest in dividend stocks.
+I share the income produced by my dividend portfolio on my blog and offer free resources about how to invest in dividend stocks and ETFs.

-Once you put in the research to choose a dividend stock, that stock pays you quarterly for as long as the company is thriving.
+Once you put in the research to choose a dividend stock, it pays you quarterly for as long as the company is thriving.

-The right companies pay increasing dividends over several decades.
+The right companies have paid increasing dividends over several decades.
+ETFs eliminate the stock selection process but still provide highly-reliable income.

 The key to building wealth is to use excess cash flow from active income to build passive income streams.